-Experimental music after 1950; sound art; urban sound; spatial audio; new technologies in music.
+Experimental music and sound art; sound and space; urban sound; new technologies in music.

 Gascia Ouzounian is Associate Professor of Music at the University of Oxford, and Fellow and Tutor in Music at Lady Margaret Hall.

 Her research interests include the relationship of sound to space; experimental practices in music and sound art; urban sound; and new technologies in music.
 She is the author of Stereophonica: Sound and Space in Science, Technology, and the Arts (MIT Press), and she has contributed articles to leading journals of music, art, and architecture, including Computer Music Journal, Organised Sound, Leonardo Music Journal, Journal of Visual Culture, Journal of Architecture & Culture and Journal of the Society for American Music.
 She serves on the editorial board for the Journal of the Royal Musical Association and is assistant editor of Evental Aesthetics.